 SPVs already play a role within the NHS: in the absence of government funding, providers such as hospital trusts have used the Private Finance Initiative to borrow money from the commercial sector (generally at extra high rates of interest) to fund capital projects like hospital building.
 Although SPVs have legitimate uses, they can also be used to hide debt, ownership or the relationships between different commercial bodies.
 This behaviour seems unlikely within the context of the NHS.
 However, there are fears that the use of SPVs and the potential they offer, for example, for the involvement of private financiers and for disposing of assets, could be a further step towards privatisation.

-Setting up ACOs will involve substantial change and NHS England has made it clear it expects the NHS to evolve towards ACOs over time, first through Sustainability and Transformation Partnerships and then Accountable Care Systems.
+Setting up ACOs will involve substantial change and NHS England has made it clear it expects the NHS to evolve towards ACOs over time, first through Sustainability and Transformation Partnerships and then what were initially called Accountable Care Systems and are now termed Integrated Care Systems.
 (See also our Explanation of Terms.)

 Pros and cons of Accountable Care Organisations

 One of the benefits attributed to ACOs is that they remove some of the transactional costs (e.g. the costs of tendering, legal services etc) that are now part and parcel of commissioning NHS services, particularly since the Health and Social Care Act (2012) which introduced compulsory competition.
-(Alternatively reversing the ‘marketisation‘ of the NHS, as proponents of the NHS Reinstatement Bill suggest, would also remove many of these transactional costs).
+(Reversing the ‘marketisation‘ of the NHS, as proponents of the NHS Reinstatement Bill suggest, would also remove these kinds of transactional costs).

-It’s also thought by some that the new forms of contracting services used by ACOs will make it easier to break down the boundaries between existing organisations, and so help to integrate services.
+It’s also thought by some that the new forms of contracting services used by ACOs will make it easier to break down the boundaries between existing organisations, and so help to ‘integrate’ services.
+If integrating care means ensuring good multidisciplinary team working to make a patients’ care as seamless as possible, some parts of the NHS have managed to achieve this without creating an ACO.

-However, evidence suggests that ACOs are not particularly efficient and, far from saving money, may increase costs, partly because of subsidies for providers and the use of shared saving bonuses (https://www.opendemocracy.net/ournhs/stewart-player/accountable-care-american-import-thats-last-thing-englands-nhs-needs).
-ACOs are highly reliant on IT technology that allows the transfer of information across providers and the monitoring of patient outcomes for which providers are held to account (http://www.kingsfund.org.uk/blog/2015/08/what-impact-do-accountable-care-organisations-have-care-quality).
+The move to ACOs is not one based on robust evidence.
+From the evidence that exists, it seems that ACOs are not particularly efficient and, far from saving money, may increase costs, partly because of subsidies for providers and the use of shared saving bonuses.
+ACOs are highly reliant on IT technology that allows the transfer of information across providers and the monitoring of patient outcomes for which providers are held to account.
 However, the squeeze on NHS funding means there has been insufficient investment in IT systems, as the recent wide scale hacking of NHS computers has highlighted.

 ACOs can be penalised financially for admitting or readmitting patients unnecessarily.
 Some doctors are concerned that this could threaten their clinical autonomy, if not their income.